-Camosun will use the $444,000 in funding to empower more women and Indigenous people in trades through bursaries and scholarships, and to increase both the overall number of skilled graduates and the diversity of B.C.’s skilled workforce.
+Camosun will use the funding to empower more women and Indigenous people in trades through bursaries and scholarships and to increase both the overall number of skilled graduates and the diversity of B.C.’s skilled workforce.

 Allan Shook, Camosun AV Services

 New bursaries and scholarships for women in trades and Indigenous learners, as well as specialized equipment and a soon to be developed micro-credential in marine welding will be made possible by major funding provided to Camosun College by the Dennis & Phyllis Washington Foundation in conjunction with Seaspan.

 Camosun will use the three-year, $444,000 funding to empower more women and Indigenous people in trades through new and existing bursaries and scholarships, and to increase both the overall number of skilled graduates and the diversity of B.C.’s skilled trades workforce.

 “As the leading ship repair and conversion operation on Canada’s west coast, having diversity in our skilled workforce is critical to our success,” notes Joe O’Rourke, Vice President and General Manager, Seaspan Victoria Shipyards.
 “Camosun College has been an excellent partner to help more women and Indigenous students launch their careers in the marine industry and we are proud to continue our longstanding relationship.”